alexandertomsovic/pathfindRV2/README.md

 Breath-first Search: a great algorithm; guarantees the shortest path

 Depth-first Search: a very bad algorithm for pathfinding; does not guarantee the shortest path

-i am also working on my own algorithm called the "Tomsorgarithm" which will find its path based on randomly generated index numbers 0,4 and will / 2.
-If the answer is < 1 the path will generate.
-This will repeat until the location has been found.